BCG-style Clustering — Market Share × Growth

 Figure 1: Raw share and growth distributions.
 Heavy tails on both.

-Choosing k — elbow method
+Choosing k — elbow + silhouette

 Code